dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 This can both be a gift and a curse.
 If it is an emergency, then it is possible to modify the terraform-created-resource manually through some other service (e.g., a person could change a network rule manually through Google Cloud Platform) without it being reverted by some automated tool.

-So the Terraform state can either be updated by a manual task (e.g., a developer manually creating a database), a triggered automated task (e.g., a deployment pipeline that applies the newly changed Terraform files - e.g. [Atlantis](https://www.runatlantis.io/) or Terraform Cloud), or some GitOps tool that continuously synchronizes the actual state with the declared state stored in a repo (or elsewhere).
+So the Terraform state can either be updated by a manual task e.g., a developer manually creating a database, a triggered automated task e.g., a deployment pipeline that applies the newly changed Terraform files - e.g. [Atlantis](https://www.runatlantis.io/) or Terraform Cloud, or some GitOps tool that continuously synchronizes the actual state with the declared state stored in a repo (or elsewhere).

 ### 7.1.3.
 State automation